Michael Jackson’s Supporters ‘Don’t Know The Facts Either,’ Says Romesh Ranganathan

 “In the end, I really believe it’s a form of racism,” he said.

 Ranganathan isn’t the only comedian to speak out about the allegations against Jackson.
 Dave Chappelle used his Sticks & Stones special to suggest that Robson and Safechuck are lying.
-Godrey also said that he doesn’t believe the sexual abuse accusations but said he believes Jackson ultimately brought the accusations against himself by surrounding himself with children.
+Meanwhile, Godfrey also said that he doesn’t believe the sexual abuse accusations but explained that he believes Jackson ultimately brought the accusations against himself by surrounding himself with children.

 “That’s his own choice, you brought that on yourself.
 You’re too big to be doing certain things,” he said during an interview with VladTV, which is available on YouTube.